-The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fulfill the requirements of the Provincial Growth Plan for the Greater Golden Horseshoe, 2017 (Growth Plan).
+The City of Hamilton is undergoing a Municipal Comprehensive Review (MCR) to fulfil the requirements of the Provincial Growth Plan for the Greater Golden Horseshoe, 2017 (Growth Plan).
 As a part of the MCR, the City is conducting a review of designated Employment Land to determine if any lands warrant conversion to a non-employment use.

 Policies and criteria for conversion

 The Growth Plan provides a policy framework that protects Employment Lands and ensures that there is an adequate supply of land within Employment Areas to accommodate growth and economic prosperity in the Greater Golden Horseshoe.
 Therefore, the policies of the Growth Plan only permit conversion of Employment Land to non-employment uses through a municipal comprehensive review.
 Special evaluation criteria are also used to determine if a conversion is appropriate.